ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 --log.level=DEBUG
 ```

+Set the log level to DEBUG.
 By default, the log level is set to ERROR.
 Alternative logging levels are DEBUG, PANIC, FATAL, WARN, and INFO.

 ```
 --providers.docker